Learning to Kneel

 “It is torture,” says Carrie Preston.

 Your knees begin to throb against the wood floor.
 Your feet fall asleep, then all feeling seeps out of your legs.
-Given her years of dancing in toe shoes, Preston is accustomed to being uncomfortable.
+Given her years of dancing in toe shoes for ballet, Preston is accustomed to being uncomfortable.
 Still, when she first attempted the kneeling position, called a seiza, she could hold it for only 15 minutes.

-As Preston, whose various awards include a Peter Paul Professorship, developed her dissertation into the just published book Modernist Solos and the Mythic Pose (Oxford University Press, 2011), she kept coming across references to Japanese dancer Ito Michio, who worked with Yeats on his dance plays.
+As Preston, whose various awards include a Peter Paul Professorship, developed her Rutgers University doctoral dissertation on Isadora Duncan into the book Modernist Solos and the Mythic Pose (Oxford University Press, 2011), she kept coming across references to Japanese dancer Ito Michio, who worked with Yeats on his dance plays.
 Ito had trained as a modern dancer in Germany and was not trained in Noh, but had been dragged to performances by a relative.

 Noh is a highly codified dance form that has changed little since it emerged in the 14th century.
 The plot is chanted, and performers often wear masks and hold a fan as they act out stories of spirits and ghosts using simple movements.
-They move stiffly in small, sliding steps, as if moving over ice.
+They move stiffly in small, sliding steps.

 By learning to dance Noh, Preston started to understand the ideas and the culture that frames them.
 She began to see how Yeats not only borrowed stylistic touches from Noh, but tapped broader cultural ideas, even if unintentionally.
 For example, a sentiment often expressed in Noh dance is that we are not the master of our own fate—that many forces, such as spirits, act upon us.
 In At the Hawk’s Well, which alludes to the Irish struggle for independence, a warrior is bewitched by a spirit and lured to the battlefield.
 Yeats supported Irish independence, but was ambivalent about using violence to that end, and the play expresses that concern in symbolic ways, Preston says.

-Preston is now working on a book about her experiences with Noh.
+Preston is working on a book about her experiences with Noh.
 She’s titled it, appropriately, Learning to Kneel.
-And to that end, she hopes to return to Japan next year to continue her research and learn to sit longer in seiza.